nogibjj/3rdeye/README.md

 # 3rdeye
 * [![Code Climate](https://codeclimate.com/github/sqor/3rdeye/badges/gpa.svg)](https://codeclimate.com/github/sqor/3rdeye)

 Mystical stats for git.
-Generates both CSV file of all git history, but all generates useful charts.
+Generates both CSV file of all git history with advanced metrics, and many charts using R for charting and R for advanced statistics and prediction.

 ###How to use: